-During the 2020-21 school year, you are being offered a FREE, interactive, fun and musical in-classroom activity around Preventing Wasted Food.
-It can assist in meeting Common Core ELA Standards and Next Generation Science Standards (details below).
+During the 2020-21 school year, we offer a FREE, interactive, fun and musical in-classroom or home-classroom activity around Preventing Wasted Food.
+It assists in meeting Common Core ELA Standards and Next Generation Science Standards (details below).

-This is available through grant funding for the Corvallis Sustainability Coalition’s project, No Food Left Behind, from Oregon’s Department of Environmental Quality.
+This is available through grant funding from Oregon’s Department of Environmental Quality.

 WHAT IS IT?

 - Eco-EduTainment is a smart, fun way for students to learn why and how to reduce wasted food, to help save money and the planet!

 - Local musician and experienced educator, Magic Mama (Kjersten Hallin) leads the activities; you may have caught Magic Mama at past public library performances.

 - Even if viewed from home, this activity can get kids moving and gets them thinking!